andrew/ultimate-awesome/README.md

 - [awesome-RDM](https://github.com/UB-Mannheim/awesome-RDM) - A curated list of awesome RDM resources for researchers and organisations.
 - [awesome-zkp-learning](https://github.com/wenjin1997/awesome-zkp-learning) - Personal notes about ZKP.
 - [awesome-hokchew](https://github.com/ztl8702/awesome-hokchew) - A curated list of resources about the Hokchew / Foochow language. 閩東語福州話的資源整合列表。.
+- [awesome-captioning-evaluation](https://github.com/aimagelab/awesome-captioning-evaluation) - [IJCAI 2025] Image Captioning Evaluation in the Age of Multimodal LLMs: Challenges and Future Perspectives.
 - [awesome-visio](https://github.com/bhdicaire/awesome-visio) - A community-driven list of awesome resources about Microsoft Visio including shapes.
 - [awesome-germany](https://github.com/bundestag/awesome-germany) - Fiscal financed public projects and or relevant for the citizen.
 - [awesome-church-calendar](https://github.com/calendarium-romanum/awesome-church-calendar) - List of liturgical calendar applications and libraries.